jamespfennell/texcraft/sites/knuthplass.dev/PLAN.md

   dashes).
 - **Badness** is approximated in the wasm layer as 100·|glue ratio|³, with 1000000 marking overfull lines (detected geometrically, since overfull glue ratios are clamped to unity upstream, per TeX.2021.664).
+The UI never shows the sentinel: overfull lines read "inf" in the badness column and make the stats total "infinite (N lines overfull)".
+- **The overfull slug is presentation-only**: the 5pt black rule is drawn in the SVG from the geometric detection; appending TeX's real
+  \overfullrule in `HBox::pack` (TeX.2021.666) remains an upstream TODO.
+- **Latin Modern is galley-only** — it is the one font Boxworks supports, not branding; UI text is Inter, data roles (parameter names, stats, annotations) are JetBrains Mono, both from Google Fonts.
 - **URL is the state store**, only non-default values encoded.
 Two re-encodings to be aware of: overlay defaults flipped 2026-07-05 (kerns/ligs now default off, badness/glue-set on — old bookmarked overlay